LIT-Protocol/js-sdk/packages/networks/src/networks/lit-network-plan.md

 1.  **Decouple `LitNodeClient` (formerly `LitCore`) from Network Specifics**: `LitNodeClient` should not know the intimate details (RPC URLs, contract addresses, specific protocols) of each supported Lit Protocol network.
 2.  **Centralise Network Configuration**: Each network (Naga, Datil, etc.) should have its configuration and data-fetching logic self-contained.
 3.  **Functional Approach for Network Modules**: Instead of a `LitNetwork` abstract class, use functional modules or interfaces to define and implement network capabilities.
-4.  **Orchestration via `getLitClient`**: A top-level `getLitClient` (or similar) function will be responsible for instantiating/configuring the correct network module and providing it to `LitNodeClient`.
+4.  **Orchestration via `createLitClient`**: A top-level `createLitClient` (or similar) function will be responsible for instantiating/configuring the correct network module and providing it to `LitNodeClient`.

 ## Phase 1: Define Network Module Interface & Initial Implementation